-This UI is to be uniformly implemented from 28 June 2012.
+This interpretation is implemented from 28 June 2012.

-Supplement to the International Air Pollution Prevention (IAPP) Certificate - Section 2.3
+TL-ISupplement to the International Air PollutionMPC101Prevention (IAPP) Certificate - Section 2.3

-MARPOL Annex VI

-Regulation 8
+MARPOL Annex VI, Regulation 8

 "The International Air Pollution Prevention Certificate shall be drawn up in a form corresponding to the model given in appendix I to this Annex and shall be at least in English, French or Spanish.
 If an official language of the issuing country is also used, this shall prevail in case of a dispute or discrepancy."